timblegoorn/Combat-Companion/README.md

 Present notable features include:

-- Connected Open5E API to access predefined statblocks.
+- Connected to Open5E API to access predefined statblocks.
 By default, shows all statblocks in alphabetical order, but can also search by keyword.
 - Create your own statblocks for enemies or PCs
 - Initiative tracking
 - Styled display of current combat and recreated statblocks